Pietrangelo scores tiebreaker, Blues beat Maple Leafs 3-2

 St. Louis, which went from last in the overall standings in January to winning the franchise’s first Stanley Cup in June, pushed back late in the period and tied it with 47.3 seconds left on the clock when Schenn beat Andersen between the pads after Toronto defenseman Morgan Rielly turned the puck over.

+“Good teams find a way to win,” Maple Leafs head coach Mike Babcock said.
+“They found a way to get one (in the third period) and we didn’t.”

-Binningtong was helped out by two posts in a busy first period.
+Binnington was helped out by two posts in a busy first period.

 Toronto center Alexander Kerfoot hit the post just two minutes in after moving in alone on Binnington.
 Andersen snapped his glove out at the other end to deny Schenn after the Maple Leafs were caught running around in the defensive zone for an extended period.